SwifQL/Bridges/README.md

 func migrations(_ app: Application) throws {
-    // create `migrations` object on your database connection let migrations = app.postgres.migrations(.myDb1)
+    // create `migrations` object on your database connection let migrator = app.postgres.migrator(for: .myDb1)

     // Enums

-    migrations.add(CreateEnumGender.self) // to create `Gender` enum type in db
+    migrator.add(CreateEnumGender.self) // to create `Gender` enum type in db

     // Models

-    migrations.add(CreateUser.self) // to create `User` table
+    migrator.add(CreateUser.self) // to create `User` table

-    // migrations.add(SomeCustomMigration.self) // could be some seed migration :)
+    // migrator.add(SomeCustomMigration.self) // could be some seed migration :)

-    try migrations.migrate().wait() // will run all provided migrations one by one inside a transaction
+    try migrator.migrate().wait() // will run all provided migrations one by one inside a transaction
-//    try migrations.revertLast().wait() // will revert only last batch
+//    try migrator.revertLast().wait() // will revert only last batch
-//    try migrations.revertAll().wait() // will revert all migrations one by one in desc order }
+//    try migrator.revertAll().wait() // will revert all migrations one by one in desc order }
 ```
 then run them somewhere in the end of configure.swift